Domestic & Family Violence

 - 30% of women who experience abuse, experience it for the first time during pregnancy.

-- Approximately two women are killed by family violence every week.
+- Approximately three women are killed by family violence every week.

 - 3 out of 4 Texans have either experienced family violence or know a friend or family member who has.